volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 Since many people report problems with wiring their rotary encoder, I'll show an example for clean wiring to your Raspberry Pi.
 This is not the minimal solution and you can do it with less components, but if you play with your Raspberry, it will add some safety to your schematic.

-![Rotary encoder with push button wired to RPi.](./img/rotary_with_r_and_c.jpg) *The image shows a rotary with three pull-up resistors (green), three limiting resistors (orange) and three capacitors, that reduce bounce and control the edge of the signal.
+![Rotary encoder with push button wired to RPi.](./img/rotary_with_r_and_c.jpg) **Img 17:** *The image shows a rotary with three pull-up resistors (green), three limiting resistors (orange) and three capacitors, that reduce bounce and control the edge of the signal.
 For any regular rotary encoder, this is a working solution.
 The KY-040 used by some people on their Volumio system, is a rotary encoder soldered to a small PCB with two pull-up resistors already included in the same board.
 I indicate that by the red dashed box.
 If you use it, you will not need Pull-Ups for the two channels of the rotation.
 You may still want to add limiting resistors and decoupling capacitors to the KY-040, potentially with an extra pull-up or pull-down for the switch.*